 The completeness and instantaneousness of the destruction makes the modern reader shiver.
 Belonging to an age before nuclear weapons, however, it is surely fantastical.
 What reality, if any, lies behind Beregonium and its fiery end?

 Confused by Ptolemy's misshapen map of Britain, which bends Scotland some ninety degrees to the right, Boece thought that the Novantae had lived in Argyll - the heartland of the early medieval Dalriadic kingdom from which the Kings of Scots derived their male line descent.
-It was a small step from there to assuming that the only town Ptolemy assigned to them had been a capital of the ancient Scots.
+It was a small step from there to assuming that the principal town Ptolemy assigned to them had been a capital of the ancient Scots.

 Exactly how much of the early part of Boece's history is his own invention is now difficult to tell: he did have access to sources lost to us: but be that as it may, in his account the kingdom is founded in the fourth century B.C.E. by an Irish prince named Fergus.
 (This character seems to be at least in part a projection backwards of the real Fergus Mór mac Erc, traditionally regarded as having founded Dalriada in the fifth or early sixth century C.E.)
 Fergus builds the castle and city of Beregonium (Bergonium, Berogomum, etc.), in Lochaber, as his seat - though Boece avoids assigning it a definite location.
 It remains his people's sole capital until the foundation of Evonium, "not far" away, some 150 years later; about a generation after that it disappears from Boece's narrative.
 Later editions, appearing after Boece's death, identified Evonium with Dunstaffnage.